selbyk/pagesim/README.md

  - Ability to record/replay a system's page calls for real-world application testing
 - Learn proper C modularity

-I used a linux system library for fun, if someone wants to get it running on Macs that'd be awesome.
+Currently tested on Linux and Mac OS X, if someone wants to get it running on Windows that'd be awesome.

 Pull requests always welcome. =)